 I would like to think that I would think about the future for at least a few weeks before I would do anything with the money.
 Maybe I would even consider other routes.
 For instance, with one million dollars, we could retire in another country, such as China, where Mrs. The Poor Swiss comes from.
 I do not really like that idea now.
 But who knows what will happen when my net worth gets multiplied by 9 in a single day?

 There are things we would definitely do when given such an amount of money.

 The first thing to not do would be to announce it to everybody.
 This can only lead to trouble.
 Of course, we would change a bit our lifestyle.
 But we would not tell everybody about this new money.
 Since I am anonymous on this blog, I may announce it here.
 But there are a few people who know who I am.
 I would have to decide that as well.

 I do not think we would go on a crazy splurging spree.
-We have a plan and I believe we are capable of sticking to it.
+We have a plan, and I believe we can stick to it.
 As I said before, we would allow ourselves to spend a bit of the money, according to our Investor Policy Statement.
 But I do not think we would use more than 1% of the sum.

 So, to sum up, if I got given one million dollars, I would either buy a house and continue my path to Financial Independence or fully invest it and continue my path to Financial Independence.
 In any case, this would bring me much closer to early retirement than I am now.
 For now, one million would not be enough to directly let us retire.
 If it was two million dollars, it would be quite different since I would instantly become financially independent.

 As you can see in my post, there are still some things that are not clear.
-For instance, I am not yet sure I am going to buy a house in the future.
-And I am not yet sure how I would allocate one million dollars to my portfolio.
+For instance, I am not yet sure I will buy a house.
+And I am unsure how to allocate one million dollars to my portfolio.
 This is fine now since I am far from financial independence.
 This is something I will have to figure out in the coming years.